tc39/proposal-shadowrealm/explainer.md

 While multi-threading is useful for testing, the layering enabled from Realms is also great.
 Test frameworks can use Realms to inject code and also control the order the injections if necessary.

-Testing code can run autonomously within the boundaries set from the Realm Record, without immediately conflicting with other tests.
+Testing code can run autonomously within the boundaries set from the Realm object, without immediately conflicting with other tests.

 #### <a name='RunningtestsinaRealm'></a>Running tests in a Realm